Seizure and sale of tangible personal property

 If you do not respect these rules, you can be punished with 3 years imprisonment and €375,000 of fine.

-- or the validity of the entry (for example, the asset is elusive)
+- Or the validity of the foreclosure (for example, the property is elusive)

-- or the regularity of the seizure (for example, the seizure document does not contain all the mandatory particulars, or the claim is not valued in money).
+- Or the regularity of the attachment (for example, the attachment order does not contain all the mandatory particulars, or the claim is not valued in money).

-You can arrange the amicable sale of seized goods within one month of the seizure.
+You can arrange the amicable sale of seized goods within one month from the date of significance the act of attachment.

 Répondez aux questions successives et les réponses s’afficheront automatiquement